keenbytes/tfsketch/README.md

     -d,  --debug                Enable debug mode
-    -f,  --include-filenames    Display source filenames on the diagram -s,  --minify               Minify element names in the chart to save space -n,  --module               Treat path as module and draw 'modules' sub-directory -r,  --only-root            Draw only root directory
+    -f,  --include-filenames    Display source filenames on the diagram -s,  --minify               Minify element names in the chart to save space -m,  --module               Treat path as module and draw 'modules' sub-directory -n,  --name-regexp REGEXP   Regular expression to filter name of the resource -r,  --only-root            Draw only root directory
     -o,  --overrides FILE       YAML file mapping external modules to local paths -t,  --type-regexp REGEXP   Regular expression to filter type of the resource